MrTambourineSLO/Vidly/Vidly/Documentation/Readme.txt

 (that's a good practice for unit testing since it saves us some casting) -In some cases it's possible to have different execution paths in action and return different action results - in that case we have return type ActionResult

+			/*	===	ACTION PARAMETERS	===	*/

+-Sources - in URL(/movies/edit/1)
+		- in query string(movies/edit?id=1)
+		- In form data(id = 1)
+-Default name of value we pass (such as id as opposed to movieId) is also defined in our route configuration (which is named "id")

+OPTIONAL PARAMETERS:

+public ActionResult Index(int? pageIndex,string sortBy)
+{

+}
+-We put questionmark after builtin types to indicate they're "NULLABLE" - not required -Reference types are nullable by default, so there's no need for ? after string.
+-W/ nullable parameter we can then use HasValue method:
+		if (!pageIndex.HasValue)